gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

 <dl>
   <dt>Destination</dt>
   <dd>The IP address range where you want traffic to go.
-For example, <code>172.16.0.0/12</code>.</dd>
+For example, <code>172.16.0.0/16</code>.</dd>
   <dt>Target</dt>
   <dd>The connection or route through which to send traffic.
 For example, an internet gateway or transit gateway attachment.
 The default route through a VPC is the <strong>local</strong> route.
 It lets resources within a VPC communicate through private IP addresses.</dd>
 </dl>

-The following diagram shows a network that sends all traffic through an internet gateway (the target) to the public internet (the destination).
+In the following diagram, an example VPC route table sends:

+* Incoming traffic headed for the `172.16.0.0/16` IP address range to the other VPC through the transit gateway.
+* All other traffic to the public internet through the internet gateway.

 {% include figure
   popup=true